stefanspringer1/SwiftWorkflow/README.md

 [^3]: But better do not use such a `platforms` entry when building a package that has other parts that could be independendly used on older macOS versions.
 On Linux or Windows, you just have to make sure to use an according Swift version.

+## Step list tool

+This package contains the executable target `StepsFromLog` which lists the step called from a log with a log level of at least `Progress`.

+Deliver the path to the log file as an argument, the result will be printed to standard output.

+The step description is a "pretty print" output made from the name of the step function.

 ## Related packages

 When you need to log via an existing `LogHandler` according to [swift-log](https://github.com/apple/swift-log), you might use the `SwiftLogger` wrapper from [SwiftLoggingBindingForWorkflow](https://github.com/stefanspringer1/SwiftLoggingBindingForWorkflow).